camilouribebotta/visual-essays/docs/help.md

 Paragraph 2b2 ...
 ```

-Given this document, a map directive associated with Paragraph 1b1 would
+Given this document, a map directive associated with Paragraph 1b1 would only be displayed when Paragraph 1b1 was the "active" paragraph.
+A directive is associated with a parag

+### Active Paragraphs

 ## Visual essay directives